otammato/6_ELK_monitoring_NodeJS_logs/README.md

 ## Summary
 The app sets up a web server for a supplier management system.
 It allows viewing, adding, updating, and deleting suppliers.

-Certainly!
-Let's focus on breaking down the script into its primary functionalities while keeping the description format close to your example:

 The Main Solution:

 #### **Dependencies and Modules**: